TheoBrigitte/kimsufi-notifier/README.md

 Collection of bash scripts used to check for kimsufi server availability.

-It supports sending notifications via [OpsGenie](https://www.atlassian.com/software/opsgenie).
-Get your API key under Teams > Integrations.
+It supports sending notifications to OpsGenie and Telegram when a server is available.

 ### Usage